vega/altair/doc/user_guide/large_datasets.rst

 As the size of the data grows, this explicit data storage can lead to some very large specifications which can have various negative implications:

-* large notebook files which can slow down your notebook environment/IDE
+* large notebook files which can slow down your notebook environment such as JupyterLab
 * if you display the chart on a website it slows down the loading of the page
-* slow evaluation of transforms as calculations happen in JavaScript which is not the fastest language for processing large amounts of data
+* slow evaluation of transforms as the calculations are performed in JavaScript which is not the fastest language for processing large amounts of data

-A common approach is to transform or filter your data already in Python as described in :ref:`user-guide-transformations` and to subset to only the columns which are relevant for your chart.
-However, sometimes this might not be possible or not convenient.
-The following sections describe various approaches you can try with their advantages and disadvantages.
+The following sections describe various approaches to work with larger datasets as well as their advantages and disadvantages.

 .. _passing-data-by-url:

 Passing Data by URL
 ~~~~~~~~~~~~~~~~~~~
-A better solution when working with large datasets is to not embed the data directly,
+A common solution when working with large datasets is to not embed the data directly,
 but rather store it separately and pass it to the chart by URL.
 This not only addresses the issue of large notebooks, but also leads to better
 interactivity performance with large datasets.